Teresa Wynn Roseborough: Personal life

-Roseborough married college sweetheart Joseph Roseborough six days after graduating from the University of Virginia in the university's chapel.
+Roseborough married college sweetheart Joseph Roseborough in the university's chapel six days after graduating from the University of Virginia.
 In 1992 she gave birth to her only child, Courtney Grace Wynn Roseborough, who is now attending the University of Southern California.
 Her daughter and husband were responsible for the acquisition of the family's two great danes Harley and Blacky.

 After five years of weekly commutes from Atlanta to New York, Roseborough again made Atlanta her permanent home in 2011.

 Professional career

-After her clerkships, Roseborough worked for the law firm Sutherland Asbill & Brennan LLP as an associate for five years, according to a March 2, 1996 article in The Atlanta Journal-Constitution,.
+After her clerkships, Roseborough worked for the law firm Sutherland Asbill & Brennan LLP as an associate for five years, according to a March 2, 1996 article in The Atlanta Journal-Constitution.
 Following public service in the Department of Justice's Office of Legal Counsel, she rejoined Sutherland in early 1996 as a partner, according to the same article.
 While at Sutherland, Ms. Roseborough’s practice focused on complex litigation matters at both the trial and appellate level, especially those involving constitutional law, class actions, telecommunications law, and government regulation.
 She participated in briefing and arguing numerous issues in state and federal courts around the country and in the U.S. Supreme Court.
 In 2003, Roseborough was chosen by American Lawyer magazine as one of the forty-five highest-performing members of the private bar under the age of forty-five in the magazine's cover story feature, "45 Under 45."
 Roseborough has served on the Executive Committees of the State Bar of Georgia’s Appellate Section, the ABA Council of Appellate Lawyers, and the U.S. Supreme Court Historical Society, which selected her in 2002 to re-argue the famous case of Gibbons v.
 Ogden (1824) before Justice Scalia, as a part of its National Heritage Lecture.
 She also has served as a member of the State Bar of Georgia’s Board of Bar Examiners.

-Executive Branch experience
+Executive branch experience

 In 1994, Roseborough took a job with the U.S. Department of Justice as a Deputy Assistant Attorney General in the Office of Legal Counsel.
 "I was excited about the opportunity to work for a Democratic administration partly because I was so dismayed with what I saw happening to the legal regime under Republican administrations," Roseborough told The Atlanta Journal-Constitution in an article that appeared on August 21, 1994.
 Roseborough commuted to Washington from Atlanta under an arrangement signed off on by then-Attorney General Janet Reno.